lebrun

 also: papish · boulon · Boulon

-Father of Mireille and her seven siblings; Alex's maternal grandfather.
-Started as a baker in Port-au-Prince, ran several businesses in Haiti, emigrated to the US around 1968, retired from Mellon Bank in Manhattan.
+Alex's maternal grandfather.
+Baker, shopkeeper, tire merchant in Port-au-Prince; emigrated to the US ~1968 and retired from Mellon Bank in Manhattan.

-His Haitian career arc threaded through several businesses: he started as a baker at an early age, then opened a store selling fabrics and materials for making clothing, then a second store selling jewelry and magazines called La maison du livre (later managed and ultimately bought by his brother Claude), and finally a tire and battery store (Englebert and Varta).
-When he emigrated to the United States around 1968, Claude managed the tire store and eventually purchased it from him.
+His Haitian career arc threaded through four businesses in turn — first a baker in his teens, then a fabric and clothing-materials shop, then a jewelry-and-magazines store called La maison du livre (which his brother Claude eventually managed and bought), and finally a tire and battery store carrying the Englebert and Varta lines.
+When he emigrated to the United States around 1968, Claude took over the tire store and ultimately purchased it from him too.
+A clean Haitian-to-American business handoff between brothers.

 In the US he worked for Mellon Bank in Manhattan until his retirement.
-He and Toye lived first in Jackson Heights, Queens, on 77th Street, then in 1971 bought a house at 34-38 92nd Street, Jackson Heights jointly with Mireille and Peter — the address shared with the next generation.
+He and Toye lived first in Jackson Heights, Queens, on 77th Street, and then in 1971 they bought a house at 34-38 92nd Street, Jackson Heights jointly with their daughter Mireille and her husband Peter — the multigenerational Lebrun-Jeannopoulos household that would raise Alex and Christopher.

 He died on March 30, 2004, and was cremated rather than buried.

-His first cousin on his mother’s side was Joseph “Joe” Gaetjens, the Haitian footballer who scored Haiti’s 1–0 upset over England in the 1950 World Cup and was later killed by the Duvalier regime.
+A footnote for the football historians: Serge’s first cousin on his mother’s side was Joseph “Joe” Gaetjens, the Haitian striker whose 1–0 goal upset England in the 1950 World Cup and who was later killed by the Duvalier regime.
+The kinship runs through Claire.

 1. 1968